FT9R/LCD1602_I2C/README.md

  ...
   }
 ```
-4)That's all.
+4) That's all.
 Ready to use
 For application use refer to `main.c`